• Skip to main content

 Guidelines

-The 2024 ROAR Academy staff is looking forward to providing your child with a rigorous, memorable, and safe academy experience.
+ROAR Academy staff is always looking forward to providing your child with a rigorous, memorable, and safe academy experience.
 Each student has a responsibility to act in a way that assures a positive experience for all.
 All students are required to follow these guidelines.

 Prohibited Behaviors